Approximate Revenue Maximization with Multiple Items: Introduction

-We next consider the case of more than two items.
-It turns out that, as the number of items grows, the ratio between the revenue obtainable from selling them optimally to that obtainable by selling them separately is unbounded.
-In fact, we present an example showing that the ratio may be as large as $O(\log k)$ (see Lemma \ref{bvsk}).
-Our main positive result for the case of multiple items is a bound on this gap in terms of the number of items.
-When the $k$ items are independent and distributed according to $F_1, \ldots, F_k$, we write $F_1 \times \,\cdots\, \times F_k$ for their product joint distribution.
+We next consider the case of more than two goods.
+It turns out that, as the number $k$ of goods grows, the fraction of the optimal revenue that is obtainable from selling them separately may become arbitrarily small (specifically, of the order of $1/\log k,$ cf. Corollary \ref{c:sep-k-er}; the reader may refer to the tables in Appendix \ref{ap:summary} that summarize all these comparisons).
+Our main positive result here is: